lululu008/atHRL/README.md

 ![Alt text](https://github.com/lululu008/atHRL/blob/main/workflow.png)

+# TLDR

 This work introduces a three-level hierarchical reinforcement learning method to handle autonomous driving in complex urban scenarios.
+It learns to make decisions about the agent’s future trajectory and computes target waypoints under continuous settings based on a hierarchical DDPG algorithm.
+The waypoints planned by the model are then sent to a low-level controller to generate the steering and throttle commands required for the vehicle maneuver.

+## Results

+The atHRL method achieves the highest average reward and average speed in three different maps, Town02, Town03, and Town04 in the CARLA simulator.

 ## Installation
 1. Setup conda environment